 Our primary operating subsidiary, WNS Global, is incorporated in India, and a substantial portion of our assets and employees are located in India.
 We intend to continue to develop and expand our facilities in India.
 The Government of India, however, has exercised and continues to exercise significant influence over many aspects of the Indian economy.
 The Government of India has provided significant tax incentives and relaxed certain regulatory restrictions in order to encourage foreign investment in specified sectors of the economy, including the business process management industry.
 Those programs that have benefited us include tax holidays, liberalized import and export duties and preferential rules on foreign investment and repatriation.
 We cannot assure you that such liberalization policies will continue.
 The Government of India may also enact new tax legislation or amend the existing legislation that could impact the way we are taxed in the future.
 For more information, see "-New tax legislation and the results of actions by taxing authorities may have an adverse effect on our operations and our overall tax rate."
-Various other factors, including a collapse of the present coalition government due to the withdrawal of support of coalition members or the formation of a new unstable government with limited support, could trigger significant changes in India's economic liberalization and deregulation policies and disrupt business and economic conditions in India generally and our business in particular.
 Our financial performance and the market price of our ADSs may be adversely affected by changes in inflation, exchange rates and controls, interest rates, Government of India policies (including taxation regulations and policies), social stability or other political, economic or diplomatic developments affecting India in the future.